RamaEdge/iot-edge-patterns/README.md

 - Sending local application events and logs to the cloud
 - Sending metrics, logs, and traces of local devices to the cloud

-- Sending application data to the cloud
-- Sending Local application Events, Logs to Cloud
-- Sending Metrics, Logs and Traces of Local Devices to Cloud

 ## IoT Edge Gateway Pattern

 An IoT Edge Gateway can consist of the following modules: